pingcap/docs/statistics.md

 ##### Collect statistics of partitioned tables in dynamic pruning mode

 When accessing partitioned tables in [dynamic pruning mode](/partitioned-table.md#dynamic-pruning-mode), TiDB collects table-level statistics, which is called GlobalStats.
 Currently, GlobalStats is aggregated from statistics of all partitions.
-In dynamic pruning mode, a statistics update of any partitioned table may cause the GlobalStats to be updated.
+In dynamic pruning mode, a statistics update of any partitioned table can trigger the GlobalStats to be updated.

 > **Note:**
 >
 > - When GlobalStats update is triggered:
 >
->     - If some partitions have no statistics (such as an new partition that has never been analyzed), GlobalStats generation is interrupted and a warning message is displayed saying that no column statistics are available on partitions.
+>     - If some partitions have no statistics (such as a new partition that has never been analyzed), GlobalStats generation is interrupted and a warning message is displayed saying that no statistics are available on partitions.
->     - If statistics of some columns are absent in specific partitions (different columns are specified when analyzing partitions), GlobalStats generation is interrupted when statistics of these columns are aggregated, and a warning message is displayed saying that statistics of some columns are absent in specific partitions.
+>     - If statistics of some columns are absent in specific partitions (different columns are specified for analyzing in these partitions), GlobalStats generation is interrupted when statistics of these columns are aggregated, and a warning message is displayed saying that statistics of some columns are absent in specific partitions.
 >
 > - In dynamic pruning mode, the Analyze configurations of partitions and tables should be the same.
-Therefore, the `COLUMNS` configuration specified following the `ANALYZE TABLE TableName PARTITION PartitionNameList` command and the `OPTIONS` configuration following `WITH` are ignored and users are informed of this via a warning message.
+Therefore, if you specify the `COLUMNS` configuration following the `ANALYZE TABLE TableName PARTITION PartitionNameList` statement or the `OPTIONS` configuration following `WITH`,  TiDB will ignore them and return a warning.

 #### Incremental collection